CSE 490R Course Review

 MPC

-1. Plan a sequence of control actions
+1. Plans a sequence of control actions

-4. Optimize the cost
+4. Optimizes the cost

 Code